devfile/devworkspace-operator/CONTRIBUTING.md

 If comments have been given in a review, they have to be addressed before merging.

-After addressing review comments, don’t forget to add a comment in the PR afterward, so everyone gets notified by Github and knows to re-review.
+After addressing review comments, don't forget to add a comment in the PR afterward, so everyone gets notified by Github and knows to re-review.

 ## CI

-#### GitHub actions
+### GitHub actions

 - [Next Dockerimage](https://github.com/devfile/devworkspace-operator/blob/main/.github/workflows/dockerimage-next.yml) action builds main branch and pushes it to [quay.io/devfile/devworkspace-controller:next](https://quay.io/repository/devfile/devworkspace-controller?tag=latest&tab=tags)
 - [Code Coverage Report](./.github/workflows/code-coverage.yml) action creates a code coverage report using [codecov.io](https://about.codecov.io/).